 The Ordinary Retinol Review: Strength

-Strength is one of the most important choices for choosing yourself a retinol cream, serum or oil which works.
+Strength is one of the most important deciders for choosing a retinol cream, serum or oil which works.
 It’s like the difference between eating liquorice or having a hint of aniseed.
-Like having chocolate cake or a chocolate shot.
-Like choosing between yoga or body pump.

-This my friend is your The Ordinary retinol review strength menu – choose carefully;
+This, my friend, is your best The Ordinary retinol review strength menu – choose carefully;

 - Level 1 – Low strength – Retinol 0.2% in squalane